Investing your money — when done right — is one of the best ways to build wealth.

-Plus, contrary to what you may have heard about being a “good” investor, there are only a few simple rules to success.
-We’ve covered how to slay student loans and pay down those high-interest loans and what to do with your retirement savings, now we’re tackling 5 things you need to know before you invest.
-Keep reading!
+We’ve already covered how to slay student loans and pay down those high-interest loans and what to do with your retirement savings, now we’re tackling what you need to know before you invest.

 As women, we are risk aware, and because of that investing scares many of us.
 But, think about it: no risk, no reward.
 All investing inherently involves risk — if there was no risk, you’d just be “saving,” earning almost zero return, and actually losing money over time (what you may be doing now if you’re keeping your cash in the bank).

 Since markets can get volatile, and we can’t really predict which investments will perform the best, the key to reducing risk is to diversify across different asset classes, like U.S. and international stocks, global bonds, and real estate.
+There are literally thousands of investments to choose from these days.
+Some try to predict which stocks will do the best in the coming year, others try to choose asset classes that will outperform, and some have strategies with made-up names I can’t even pronounce.
+Research shows, however, that straightforward, low-cost index funds outperform nearly all of those strategies in the long run.
 At Ellevest, they allocate across 21 different asset classes in their goal-based portfolios.
 Just like how in work diversity makes for better teams, when you’re investing, it makes for better investment portfolios too.

 Buy low!
 Sell high!
 We’ve all heard those not-so-useful investing clichés, usually in cartoonish depictions of Wall Street.
 While market timing — knowing when the market will be “low” or “high” — is the holy grail of investing, it’s nearly impossible to do.
 Very, very, very few people can time the market well, and even fewer can do it consistently.

-Okay, say you’re a competitive spirit.
-Here’s your game plan: Routine investing over time in every type of market climate is the best way to “play” the long game.
+Questions on this?
+See how goals-based investing works.
 The takeaway: learn how to make smart decisions about risk for different kinds of financial goals and how to think about that risk over time.
 Which leads us to the next rule…